Radio City Music Hall: Conversion to movie house

 Radio City's initial policy of live shows was so poorly received that, just two weeks after its opening, its managers announced that the theater would switch to showing feature films, accompanied by a spectacular stage show that Roxy had perfected.
 The announcement came amid false rumors that the theater would close.
 On January 11, 1933, after incurring a net operating loss of $180,000, Radio City became a movie and live-show house.
 The first film shown on the giant screen was Frank Capra's The Bitter Tea of General Yen.
 One critic said the same year that the Music Hall "is alone in carrying on the tradition of bigger things which underlay the whole project at the beginning".
 William G. Van Schmus was hired as the theater's managing director that March, though he had never managed a theater before.
 The top admission in the theater's first year was 40 cents during the day and 88 cents at night.

-Radio City became the premiere showcase for films from the RKO-Radio Studio, with Topaze being the first RKO film to play there in 1933.
-Some of the films that premiered at Radio City Music Hall included King Kong (1933), Breakfast at Tiffany's (1961), To Kill a Mockingbird (1962), Mary Poppins (1964), and The Lion King (1994).
+Radio City became the premiere showcase for films from the RKO-Radio studio, with Topaze being the first RKO film to play there in 1933.
+Some of the films that premiered at Radio City Music Hall included King Kong (1933), Breakfast at Tiffany's (1961), To Kill a Mockingbird (1962), Mary Poppins (1964), The Jungle Book (1967), and The Lion King (1994).
 The New York Daily News said that, in total, the theater hosted the premieres of over 650 movies.
 At the theater's peak, four complete performances were presented every day.